 - Assists with District special events as needed.

 Education and Experience:

-- Bachelor’s degree in business or public administration or a related field AND
+- Bachelor’s degree in business or public administration, or a related field;

 - Any combination of training, education, and experience that would provide the required knowledge, skills, and abilities.

 - Practices and methods of office management and administration, including the use of standard office equipment.

 - Organization and function of public agencies, including the role of an elected Board of Directors and appointed boards and commissions.

 - Principles and practices of leadership, positive reinforcement, and team dynamics.

 - Applicable federal, state, and local laws, rules, regulations, ordinances, and organizational policies and procedures relevant to assigned area of responsibility.